Melbourne Travel Insurance Guide

 What to expect if you need medical care

-Reciprocal Healthcare Available Citizens of GB, IE, NZ, SE, NL, FI, NO, BE, SI, MT, IT may have partial coverage through reciprocal agreements.
-Reciprocal agreements typically cover emergency treatment only, not comprehensive healthcare or repatriation
+Citizens of GB, IE, NZ, SE, NL, FI, NO, BE, SI, MT, IT may have partial coverage through reciprocal agreements.
+Reciprocal agreements typically cover emergency treatment only, not complete healthcare or repatriation

 What Your Policy Should Cover